The 3 “I”s of Social Media Marketing

-Social Media Marketing (or simply SMM) is a form of digital marketing that uses social channels — such as Facebook, LinkedIn, Twitter, and Instagram – as a marketing tool.
-The end-goal of SMM is to create shareable content that will be dispersed by enough followers to reach a large audience.
+Social Media Marketing (or simply SMM) is a digital marketing strategy that uses social channels — such as Facebook, LinkedIn, Twitter, and Instagram – as a marketing tool.
+The end-goal of SMM is to create shareable content that will be dispersed by enough followers to create a large online presence and increase brand awareness.

 So, what does it take to build follower momentum?
 That’s where the three I’s of Social Media Management (SMM) comes in, collectively known as the 3i Principles of SMM.
 For each principle, the customer takes the central focus for determining the direction of a marketing campaign.
 Let’s take a deeper look at the 3i Principles of SMM: Initiate, Iterate, and Integrate.